-The vocational course has its own characteristic, students should have the same learning experience as in the world of work so that they are ready to work to provide such services or business ventures, have economic value and produce goods and services to meet the needs of the community [1].
+The vocational course has its own characteristic, students should have the same learning experience as in the world of work so that they are ready to work to provide such services or business ventures, have economic value, and produce goods and services to meet the needs of the community [1].
 But making the learning process to be the same as the world of work is not easy work and it will be expensive.
-The effectiveness of all education systems depends critically on the quality of teaching and learning in the classrooms, workshops, laboratories and other spaces in which the education takes place.
+The effectiveness of all education systems depends critically on the quality of teaching and learning in the classrooms, workshops, laboratories, and other spaces in which the education takes place.
 While teachers engaged students, well-designed courses, facilities which are ﬁt for purpose, and a good level of resources are necessary if any kind of educational provision is to be excellent [2].
 Besides we know the increasing complexity in all facets of work and community life coupled with persistent calls for educational reform over the past several decades present numerous challenges to professionals in career and vocational education [3].
-The first study is conducted at the civil engineering education study program at Sebelas Meret University.
+The study is conducted at the civil engineering education study program at Sebelas Maret University.
 Observations were conducted to see the learning problem which happens in the vocational course.
 The study started by reviewed the courses and determined the CAD construction drawing course is the focused course to be developed.
 Nowadays the drawing skills are so important for supporting many courses in vocational education, especially in civil engineering.
 For this reason, drawing skills should be learned effectively in every stage of vocational education.
 In fact, there are unsolved problems in teaching CAD construction drawing to students.
-The major problem can be classified as (1) The needs of facilities; (2) The duration of the course (3) Understanding the lesson (3) Doing project activity in a team; and (4) Supervising the project.
+From the observation of the previous course, the major problem can be classified as (1) The needs of facilities; (2) The duration of the course (3) Understanding the lesson (3) Doing project activity in a team; and (4) Supervising the project.
 The designing CAD construction drawing course using e-learning with a project-based learning approach and flipped classroom strategy is expected to answer the problems.
 Students access the e-learning by their own computer could minimize the school computer facilities, even the school has minimum facilities of computer laboratory, the course still can be conducted.
-The availability of the course that does not depend on the school computer facilities makes the arrangements of the course schedule become easy, the duration of the course needed will be easy to fulfilled without getting a problem with the laboratory using schedule, moreover, the students could have more time in studying individually.
+The availability of the course that does not depend on the school computer facilities makes the arrangements of the course schedule become easy, the duration of the course needed will be easy to fulfilled without getting a problem with the laboratory using schedule.
+Moreover, the students could have more time in studying individually.
 Understanding the lesson is a big problem when some of the students fail in studying in the class, it will make them feel anxious, lost the motivation and difficult to finish the course, as they have to do assignments without understanding and guidance.
 The e-learning will give guidance to be followed and learned by self doing experiences or groups.
 In this case, the e-learning will give much support to the students by giving guidance, demonstration video, and job assignments.
 The student who fails to understand the lesson in the class could use the tutorial video as they can come back to learn the in class for the demonstration session, and this will give an opportunity to increase the student competence with a minimum cost.
 The abilities to share information with team members, making decisions together with the team and the abilities to communicate in the project supervising will be gained by the PBL approach.

 1.1.
-Designing project based vocational course using e-learning
+Designing project-based vocational course using e-learning